xymian/go-chat/README.md

 4. For now, the server will run on `http://localhost:8080` (or the port you have configured).

+5. Use `http://localhost:8080/register` to create an account and test!

 ### Usage

 Once the server is running, open your web browser and navigate to the server's URL to test the application